 #4 Updated by coolo almost 5 years ago

 - Status changed from New to Feedback

 The same ISO worked fine here: https://openqa.suse.de/tests/569770 - so if the ARM worker has a problem with its NFS implementation, you better report that in bugzilla related to the host system.
 Does this happen on other workers as well?

 #5 Updated by okurz almost 5 years ago

 It does not look like we have seen this error on other workers so far.
 As can be seen in the description this issue was originally reported in bugzilla and we are playing ping-pong here.
 I should have kept the bugzilla bug open and just change the product and component to refer to test infrastructure I guess.
 I reopened bsc#994617 with the new information.
 Still, should we add more checksums or maybe we already have more checksums now or not on the used ISOs?

-#6 Updated by coolo about 3 years ago
+#6 Updated by coolo over 4 years ago